Testing for perchlorate in food

 Examples of laboratories marketing perchlorate testing

 In 2019, the proficiency testing firm, Fapas, evaluated laboratories for their ability to measure perchlorate and chlorate in salad leaf puree to as low as 100 ppb.
 While the results are not publicly available, we understand that more than 50 labs participated and more than 45 scored well.
-In 2020, in response to European Union standards for use of hypochlorite bleach as a pesticide, Fapas is evaluating laboratories’ ability to measure perchlorate and chlorate to 10 ppb in cheese products.

 While these concentrations fall short of what FDA has demonstrated can be achieved, we encourage companies to contact the labs that successfully passed the Fapas proficiency testing programs to determine if they have an LOQ of 3 ppb.
 EDF has previously used Southwest Research Institute for testing for perchlorate in food.